LabC8/T208/README.md

 <details>
 <summary>Attention!</summary>
 This command will cause the following message to show *"{T208_FOLDER_NAME}/T208.venv/lib/python3.6/site-packages/Jetson/GPIO/gpio_event.py:182: RuntimeWarning: Event not found".*
-Script shows it at execution of instruction `"GPIO.cleanup()"` before finish as in case venv is active, so in case venv was disactivated.
+Script shows it at execution of instruction `"GPIO.cleanup()"` before finish in both cases venv is active, and venv was disactivated.
 Maybe there is a better solution, but I didn't look for it.
 </details>
 ```
 $ sudo chmod a+rw /dev/gpiochip*